 Monday, August 12, 2013

 I completed my first recycle-refurbish project.
-I hauled a vintage kitchen stool/chair out of the basement.
+I hauled grandma's vintage kitchen stool out of the basement.
 This is what it looked like when I began:

-I replaced the horsehair with a 1/2 inch foam cushion and purchased some shiny new vinyl from Joann Fabrics, all while fighting the urge to spend a lot of money on clearance fabric.
-For what, I thought to myself, I can't sew.
+I replaced the horsehair with a 1/2 inch foam cushion and purchased some shiny new vinyl from Joann Fabrics.

 It was unreasonably difficult not to buy a shit ton of fabric that was unnecessary to this project.

 Anyways, finally, a finished project.
 The first of many.

 I do love prettying up old junk.
 Grandma would approve.